 Another notable Medicare health care reform initiative, the Medicare Access and CHIP Reauthorization Act of 2015 ("MACRA"), enacted on April 16, 2015, establishes a new payment framework, called the Quality Payment Program, which modifies certain Medicare payments to "eligible clinicians," including physicians, dentists and other practitioners.
 Under MACRA, eligible clinicians will be required to participate in Medicare through the Merit-Based Incentive Payment System ("MIPS") or Advanced Alternative Payment Models ("APMs").
-MIPS generally will consolidate three current programs; the physician quality reporting system, the value-based payment modifier and the Medicare electronic health record ("EHR") programs into a single program in which Medicare reimbursement to eligible clinicians will include both positive and negative payment adjustments that take into account quality, resource use, clinical practice improvement and meaningful use of certified EHR technology.
-Advanced APMs generally involve higher levels of financial and technology risk.
+MIPS generally will consolidate three current programs; the physician quality reporting system, the value-based payment modifier and the Medicare electronic health record ("EHR") programs into a single program in which Medicare reimbursement to eligible clinicians will include both positive and and technology risk.
 The final rule was published in the Federal Register on November 4, 2016 and announced some flexibilities that allow eligible Medicare clinicians to pick their pace of participation for the first performance period that began January 1, 2017.
 The data collected in the first performance year will determine payment adjustments beginning January 1, 2019.
 MACRA represents a fundamental change in physician reimbursement that is expected to provide substantial financial incentives for physicians to participate in risk contracts, and to increase physician information technology and reporting obligations.
 The implications of the implementation of MACRA are uncertain and will depend on future regulatory activity and physician activity in the marketplace.
 MACRA may encourage physicians to move from smaller practices to larger physician groups or hospital employment, leading to a consolidation of a portion of our customer base.
 Although we believe that we are positioned to capitalize on this consolidation trend, there can be no assurances that we will be able to successfully accomplish this.